Hulian2000/Blog/readme.md

 Write your tests on tests/
 If everything is OK. push your changes and make a pull request.
 License (MIT License)
-This project is licensed under the MIT Open Source license, (c) Hulian Juba
+This project is licensed under the MIT Open Source license,MTN.2019 (c) Hulian Juba.